Introduction to React for Complete Beginners

 ReactDOM.render(<StatusIndicator />, document.getElementById("root"));

-Returns a stateful value, persisted in localStorage
+Returns a stateful value, persisted in localStorage, and a function to update it.

 - Use the